elastic/logstash/docs/just-enough-amqp-for-logstash.md

     host => "my_amqp_server"
     exchange_type => "topic" # We use topic here to enable pub/sub with routing keys key => "logs.%{host}"
-    durable => false # If there are no bindings, messages will essentially devnull persistent => false # If the logstash agent disconnects, the declared exchange will go away with it }
+    durable => false # If rabbitmq restarts, the exchange disappears. auto_delete => true # If logstash disconnects, the exchange goes away persistent => false # Messages are not persisted to disk }
 }
 ```